muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Allows you to password protect menu items in your Jen (base64 encoded password in xml entries)
 - rainbow
     - Colorizes your menu items automatically when generating views
+- releases
+    - Returns New Movie Releases from airtable
 - sports_streams
     - Used to pull game streams from sports-stream.net
 - tools